f4exb/sdrangel/plugins/channel/demoddsd/readme.md

 <h3>8: Audio volume</h3>

 This is the audio volume for positive values.
-Zero triggers the auto volume (audio AGC).
+A value of zero triggers the auto volume (audio AGC).

 <h3>9: Maximum expected FM deviation</h3>

 This is the deviation in kHz leading to maximum (100%) deviation.
-You should aim for 30 to 50% deviation on the scope display.
+You should aim for 30 to 50% (+/-300 to +/-500m) deviation on the scope display.

 <h3>10: Squelch level</h3>